 Luckily there are many ways you can style your hair for an interview.
-This guide will give you an insight into the best hairstyles, whether your hair is long, short, curly or natural:
+This guide will give you an insight into the best hairstyles, whether your hair is long, short or curly.

 This is everyone’s go to look; whether your hair is straight, wavy or curly, it’s a trend that anyone can crack.
 What’s more is that it goes with almost any outfit.
 If you don’t feel comfortable with an updo, wearing it half-up will give you the confidence of wearing it down with the added professionalism.